magcamit/magcamit-website-test/content/authors/admin/_index.md

     - course: BA
       institution: University of Canterbury
       year: 2008
-email: ""
+email: "mim11@leicester.ac.uk"
 superuser: true
 highlight_name: true
 ---
-Michael Magcamit is a Lecturer in Security Studies in the School of History, Politics, and International Relations (HyPIR) at the University of Leicester.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+Hello!
+I’m Michael Magcamit, Lecturer in Security Studies in the School of History Politics and International Relations (HyPIR) at the University of Leicester.
+Before joining HyPIR in June 2021 I was a Marie Skłodowska-Curie Fellow at the Queen Mary University of London (2019-2021) and where I am also currently a Visiting Research Fellow (2021-2023).
+Prior to moving to the UK in 2019 I was an Assistant Professor of Political Science at Musashi University in Tokyo Japan (2016-2019) and taught International Relations courses on a joint program between the University of London (LSE) and Musashi.
+I am the author of, among others, _Ethnoreligious Otherings and Passionate Conflicts_ (OUP 2022) and _Small Powers and Trading Security_ (Palgrave/Springer 2016).